Interval Garside Structures for the Complex Braid Groups B(e,e,n): New Garside structures

 By Corollary 4.5 of \cite{CombinatorialGroupTheory} that computes the center of an amalgamated product, the center of $B^{(k)}(e,e,n)$ is the intersection of the centers of $B$ and $B(e',e',n)$.
 Since the center of $B$ and $B(e',e',n)$ is infinite cyclic \cite{BMR}, the center of $B^{(k)}(e,e,n)$ is infinite cyclic isomorphic to $\mathbb{Z}$.

 \end{proof}

-Since the center of $B(e,e,n)$ is also isomorphic to $\mathbb{Z}$ (see \cite{BMR}), in order to distinguish these structures from the braid groups $B(e,e,n)$, we compute their first and second integral homology groups.
-We recall the Dehornoy-Lafont complex and follow the method in \cite{CalMarHomologyComputations} where the second integral homology group of $B(e,e,n)$ is computed. \\
+Since the center of $B(e,e,n)$ is also isomorphic to $\mathbb{Z}$ (see \cite{BMR}), in order to distinguish $B^{(k)}(e,e,n)$ from the braid groups $B(e,e,n)$, we compute its first and second integral homology groups.
+We recall the Dehornoy-Lafont complex and follow the method in \cite{CalMarHomologyComputations} where the second integral homology group of $B(e,e,n)$ is computed.\\